apigee/istio-mixer-adapter/README.md

 ---

-To join the Apigee pre-release program for additional documentation and support, please contact:
+To join the Apigee pre-release program for additional documentation and support, please contact [apigee support](https://apigee.com/about/support/portal)
-<anchor-prega-support@google.com>.